 In addition to reissuance, the sale or lease of property financed with tax-exempt bonds may make the bonds taxable or, in the case of tax credit or direct pay bonds, cause a loss of the credit or subsidy.
 Such actions can result in noncompliance with the qualified use requirements jeopardizing the tax-advantaged status of the bonds financing the property.
 However, certain self-correction options are available to remediate such noncompliance.

-- Our article Sale of Assets Financed with Tax-Exempt Bonds by State and Local Governments and 501(c)(3) Organizations provides an outline of the problem and remediation methods.
+- Sale of Assets Financed with Tax-Exempt Bonds by State and Local Governments and 501(c)(3) Organizations provides an outline of the problem and remediation methods.

 If you have questions, email them to TEB and indicate "Financial Restructuring" in the subject line.
 Be sure to include your name, telephone number and the best time to reach you, as we may reply to your questions by telephone.